russelljjarvis/teiili/docs/scripts/Tutorials.rst

 .. figure:: fig/wta_tutorial.png
     :width: 800px
-    :align: center
+    :align: left
     :height: 400px
-    :alt: alternate text
-    :figclass: align-center
+    :figclass: align-left

     Simple signal restoration behaviour of soft WTA network.
     The signal (shown in the bottom plot) is embededd in noise (top plot).
 The ``WTA`` restores the signal and effectively suppresses the noise (middle plot).

 STDP tutorial